freziertz/html/introduction/what is html.md

 world.
 In order for you to find the location of the web server, your browser will first connect to a Domain Name System (DNS) server.

+# Web Server
+Web servers are computers which runs web server application that are constantly connected to the Internet, and are optimized to send web pages out to people who request them.

 # Browser / Web browser
 A web browser (commonly referred to as a browser) is a software application for accessing information on the World Wide Web.
 Each individual web page, image, and video is identified by a distinct URL, enabling browsers to retrieve and display them on the user's device.